Apple AirPods Max, 2nd and 3rd-Gen AirPods are up to 17 percent off today

-Check out these great deals on Apple wireless headphones and earbuds.
-You can save on both the AirPods Max and the 2nd and 3rd-generation AirPods which are currently on sale.
+Amazon is offering great deals on Apple wireless headphones and earbuds.
+You can save on both the AirPods Max and the 2nd and 3rd-Gen AirPods:

 - Apple AirPods Max – Green for $719.98 (save 8%)